socsol/infsocsol/index.md

 **Vi**abaility **K**ernel **A**pproximation, **A**nalysis and
 **S**imulation **A**pplication.
 This is a MATLAB/Octave program which
-uses InfSOCSol under the hood to produce viability kernels.
+uses InfSOCSol under the hood to compute approximate viability kernels.

 Find out more about VIKAASA at its [Google Code page][vikaasa].